RakhithJK/Tyrrrz-LightBulb-wiki/How-to-install-.NET-Core-3-runtime.md

-# How to install .NET Core 3 runtime

 LightBulb is built using .NET Core 3 runtime and, since it's still new, the installation process is not as smooth as one could hope.
 These steps should guide you through it.

 ## Step 1 - determine OS bitness